thorian93/ansible-role-common/README.md

 This role manages several parts of a Linux system which are not worth their own role.

+## Here be Dragons!

+When managing DNS resolution with this role be aware of the following: On Ubuntu this role will remove the symlink on /etc/resolv.conf if it exists and replace it with a static file.
+The symlink originates in the `systemd-resolved` daemon.
+Managing that daemon is at least currently out of scope for this role.
+I know this not a beautiful solution but it works for me.
+If you know how to handle this better feel free to contact me or create a PR.

 ## Requirements

 No special requirements; note that this role requires root access, so either run it in a playbook with a global `become: yes`, or invoke the role in your playbook like: